lambdamikel/Talker-80/README.md

  5. Power on the Expansion Interface.
  6. Power on the Model 1.

+## TRS-80 Model 3 / 4 Connection & Startup Sequence

+Same as for Model 1, but use the 50pin ribbon cable.
+The Talker/80 passthrough connector can be connected to the FreHD HD emulator, an Orchestra-90, or likewise.
+It is very important that your equipment is powered on in the right order of sequence.
+First power on the expansions (Talker/80, FreHD, ...), and then the Model 3 / Model 4.

 ## Hardware Description

-Talker/80 uses an ATmega 644-20 (U4) clocked at 20 Mhz as its microcontroller.
+Talker/80 uses an ATmega 644-20 (U4) clocked at 20 MHz (or 16 MHz) as its microcontroller.
 The firmware has ~ 45 KBs.
 The firmware was programmed in C, using the WinAVR / GCC toolchain.
 At startup, the ATmega loads the Epson firmware image (implementing DECtalk) over SPI into the speech daughterboard.
 At runtime, SPI is used as well.
 External interupts are being used to register read and write requests.
-The address decoding is done by a GAL20V10 (U1), and another GAL20V10 (U2) is acting as a tristate databus latch and also provides status input (bits 6 and 7) to the Model 1 in all modes other than the TRS Voice Synthesizer emulation mode.
+The address decoding is done by a GAL20V10 (U1), and another GAL20V10 (U2) is acting as a tristate databus latch and also provides status input (bits 6 and 7) to the TRS-80 in all modes other than the TRS Voice Synthesizer emulation mode.
 U5 is the op-amp.
+The programming / firmware of the address decoder GAL U1 used for the Model 3 / 4 version differs from the Model 1 version.
+All other chips (and their programming) are identical.

 The current mode of Talker/80 is being signaled to the address decoder GAL U2, using 2 bits for the 4 different modes.
-Depending on the mode, the GAL U2 eiher decodes IO requests (using IN and OUT signals), or video RAM addresses (and signals RD and WR) to implement "video snooping" as required for the TRS Voice Synthesizer.
+Depending on the mode, the GAL U2 eiher decodes IO requests (using IN and OUT signals), or video RAM addresses (and signals RD and WR) to implement "video RAM snooping" (a form of memory-based IO) as required for the TRS Voice Synthesizer.
 The details can be found in the GAL code here.
+This only works on the Model 1, and the Model 3 / 4 does not support memory-based IO.

 Applications can read from IO port 11 to find out if Talker/80 is actively speaking.
 Note that input to Talker/80 is always buffered, so realtime control of the speaking process (e.g., "voice synthesizer sound effects") is not achievable.
+As usual, the ``EXTIOSEL`` signal is being used on the Model 3 / 4 to signal an IO read request from port 11.

 ### Address Decoding in the Epson and DECtalk Modes

 Talker/80 **listens to port 11**.
 For the text content, 7 bit ASCII is being used.
 The text-to-speech conversion is performed internally, so no phoneme encoding on the TRS-80 side is  required.
 Input from IO port 11 is being buffered.
 The buffer has a size of 256 bytes.
 A **return  (CR / ASCII code 13)** initiates the text to speech process, and Talker/80 starts to speak (if the buffer had content).
-While it speaks, bit 7 of port 11 will be low (i.e., ``? inp(11)`` in BASIC returns 127 while it is speaking, and 255 otherwise).
+While it speaks, bits 6 and 7 of port 11 will be low - use ``inp(11) AND 192`` to check for bits 6 and 7 being set in BASIC. **Note that the status of the other bits will be undefined, especially on the Model 3 / 4.**

 ASCII characters being sent to port 11 which have its 8th bit set (i.e., bytes > 127) are being interpreted as **control bytes**.
 Control bytes are used to control the Talker/80, i.e., to change its current mode, to change parameters of the speech (voice, speak rate, volume), etc. The list of control bytes is given below.
 For example, to reset Talker/80, send 255 to IO port 11 (use ``out 11,255`` in BASIC).

 Speech can be **blocking or non-blocking**.
-In the blocking mode, the Model 1 Z80 CPU is suspended by pulling Z80's ``WAIT`` signal low.
+In the blocking mode, the Z80 CPU is suspended by pulling its ``WAIT`` input low.

 ### Address Decoding in the VS-100 Mode

 The primary IO port the VS-100 is also port 11.
 And like in the Epson and DECtalk modes, one can read the status from port 11.
-Bit 7 indicates if it is busy speaking.
+Bits 6 and 7 indicate if it is busy speaking.

-However, partial / lazy address decoding was being used for the VS-100 (to reduce decoder complexity and hence chip counts), and so, according to information from members of the Vintage Computer Forum, the following IO ports can also be used to address the VS-100  ("it responds if bits 7, 5, 4 and 2 are 0, don't care for others"):
+*For the Model 1 version, lazy / partial address decoding is being used,* like in the original (partial address decoding was used to reduce decoder complexity and hence chip count).
+According to information from members of the Vintage Computer Forum, the following IO ports can also be used to address the VS-100  ("it responds if bits 7, 5, 4 and 2 are 0, don't care for others"):

 - 0, 1, 2, 3
 - 8, 9, 10, **11**
 - 64, 65, 66, 67
 - 72, 73, 74, 75

+However, since the VS-100 software only seems to address the VS-100 hardware using port 11, in order to reduce the possibility of address conflict with other hardware extensions, the *Model 3 / 4 version does full address decoding*, so Talker/80 the Model 3 / 4 version of Talker/80 only listens to port 11.

-Unlike the DECtalk and EPSON modes, text to speech / encoding of text into phonemes has to be performed on the Model 1 side.
+Unlike the DECtalk and EPSON modes, text to speech / encoding of text into phonemes has to be performed on the TRS-80 side.
 SC-01 phonemes are being sent, not ASCII text characters.

 These are the SC-01 phonemes; the VS-100 phonemes are identical:
 ![SC-01 Phonemes](images/sc01-phonemes.jpg)